capablemonkey/dwolla-stress/README.md

 dwolla.setToken(keys.accessToken);
 ```

 Then the test itself is simple to write.
-The `loadTest.js` module wraps the load testing functionality and overrides `http` and `https` so that it can force the max number of concurrent connections.
-Just call the `loadTest` function, passing in a name for the test, number of times to make the API call, a bounded function containing the API call you want to make, and mocha's `done()` function as a callback.
+The arete module wraps the load testing functionality and overrides `http` and `https` so that it can force the max number of concurrent connections.
+Just call `arete.loadTest`, passing in a config object with the name for the test, number of times to make the API call, a bounded function containing the API call you want to make, and mocha's `done()` function as a callback.

 ```
 describe('Account Info', function() {
-	it('1000 Account Info lookup requests in quick succession', function(done) {
+	it('1000 Account Info requests in quick succession', function(done) {

+		arete.loadTest({
+			name: 'accountinfo-1000',
+			requests: 1000,
+			concurrentRequests: 100,
-		loadTest('test name', 1000, function(callback) {
+			targetFunction: function(callback) {
 				dwolla.basicAccountInfo('gordon@dwolla.com', callback);
-		}, done);
+			},
+			showResponses: false,
+			callback: done
+		});

 	});
 });
 ```